k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_task_test_data_store_component.md

 - **Do not delete** - do not delete from Fabric.

 - **Do not retain** - avoid saving the task's entities and/or tables in Fabric.
-This option can be used, for example, for running an extract task on a large subset of entities in order to populate the TDM parameter tables on each entity without saving the entities into Fabric.
+This option can be used, for example, for running an extract task on a large subset of entities in order to populate TDM parameter tables on each entity without saving the entities into Fabric.

 - Setting a time measuring unit (e.g., minutes, hours, days) and a corresponding value.
 For example, save the data in Fabric for 2 days.
 When this set period ends, the data will automatically be deleted from Fabric.